 04 of 09

-The fruits of elderberry shrubs can be eaten in foods like jams, jellies, syrups, pies, wine and brandy.
-They must be fully ripe before ingestion as they are poisonous before that point.
-Cordials and syrups are made from the flowers.
+The fruits of elderberry shrubs can be used in recipes for jams, jellies, syrups, pies, wine, and brandy.
+They must be fully ripe before ingestion, as they are poisonous before that point.
+Cordials and syrups are made from the flowers of elderberry.

 Continue to 5 of 9 below.